Join the global conversation about how we market to the human body and what it means for our health and humanity.

 Our Collaborators (so far)

-• Roseanne Mwangi (Kenya): I am an aspiring writer who loves gardening, traveling, and reading.
-I see the HIC Project as an opportunity to talk about our shared life experiences and learn how to pivot as a conscious growth-oriented group.
+Roseanne Mwangi (Kenya): I am an aspiring writer who loves gardening, traveling, and reading.
+I see the HIC Project as an opportunity to discuss our shared life experiences and learn how to pivot as a conscious, growth-oriented group.

-• Cynthia Mureithi (Kenya): Beyond my professional roles, I am dedicated to writing about the human experience, employing storytelling to foster empathy, cultural understanding, and global unity.
-With HIC, I hope to meet with like-minded people who have a desire to share, learn, and grow together.
+Cynthia Mureithi (Kenya): Beyond my professional roles, I am dedicated to writing about the human experience, employing storytelling to foster empathy, cultural understanding, and global unity.
+With HIC, I hope to meet like-minded people who want to share, learn, and grow together.

-• Lyndia Dupré (Haïti): Ici en Haïti, je suis une experte en communication, multimédia et audiovisuelle (avec plus de 10 ans d’expérience) aux Caraïbes.
-Je suis egalement interesté en affaires de publicité, TV, radio des journals, au bien sur l’internet, en environs de Climate Change et des histoires du monde.
+Lyndia Dupré (Haïti): Ici en Haïti, je suis une experte en communication, multimédia et audiovisuelle (avec plus de 10 ans d’expérience) aux Caraïbes.
+Je suis également intéressé par les affaires de publicité, de TV, de radio, des journaux, bien sûr, l’internet, les enjeux de la climatisation et des histoires du monde.
 For HIC, I am looking forward to sharing our Haitian reality with others.
 And to learn from other humans as we cooperate for the benefit of our planet.

-• Fiona Banfa (North of England): I am an experienced data processor, digital analyst, and legal consultant.
+Fiona Banfa (North of England): I am an experienced data processor, digital analyst, and legal consultant.
 I work with people who require one-on-one project management and personalized digital access management.
-I have a keen interest in creating a unique user experience for each client and in making web pages accessible to users so that each user can make decisions based on these experiences.
-With HIC, I would like to meet with people, learn about their experiences, and share decision-making insights on business and life in general.
+I have a keen interest in creating a unique user experience for each client and in making web pages accessible so that users can make informed decisions.
+With HIC, I would like to meet with people, learn about their experiences, and share insights on decision-making in business and life.

-• Samuel Michaels-Miano (England): Although born here in England, I have lived in different countries, and learned from many cultures as I grew up.
+Samuel Michaels-Miano (England): Although born here in England, I have lived in different countries and learned from many cultures as I grew up.
 Those experiences contribute to my personal and professional growth in roles that express creativity while directly touching human lives – for the better.
-As a student and youth speaker, I am committed to working towards a better understanding of youths in cybersecurity, digital experiences, creative online platforms, and web design for social impact.
+As a student and youth speaker, I am committed to advancing a better understanding of youth in cybersecurity, digital experiences, creative online platforms, and web design for social impact.
 As part of HIC, I look forward to learning from other participants and sharing the human experiences that make us who we are.

 This list is growing — more collaborators will be added soon.